p-rocha/SoundShape/cran-comments.md

 ## R CMD check results

-0 errors | 0 warnings | 1 notes
+0 errors | 0 warnings | 0 notes

-* This is a new release.
+## Comments
+Minor release with subtle changes after publication of paper introducing the package.
+In addition, the help file of hypo.surf function mentioned a deprecated function in the previous version.